Alliedium/awesome-devops/README.md

 ## 02 Containers-1 20220811

 - What is a Container
 - Why did Containers appear
 - Containers vs Virtual Machines
 - How Containers are used
+- Basic Concepts: Container Registry, Open Container Initiative, Container Engine, Container Runtime
-- Basic Concepts
+- Docker tool

 ## 03 Virtualization On Windows And ZFS 20220816